Telling people at college about your autism

 What do we mean by disclosure ?

-You might not consider your autism to be a disability, but that’s how organisations like third level institutions recognise that you may have some additional needs and the declaration prompts the college to make contact with you in order to explore any needs you may have and the support options available to you.
-Telling the college you have autism does not mean that you have to tell everyone you meet if you don’t want to, and nor does it mean that you will be forced to accept support you don’t want or need.
+You might not consider autism to be a disability, but that’s how organisations like third level institutions recognise that you may have some additional needs.
+By disclosing your autism to the disability support service, you can explore any needs you may have and discuss the support options available.
+Informing the college about your autism does not mean you have to tell everyone you meet, nor does it mean you will be forced to accept support you don’t want or need.

 Why is it important to disclose?

 Some students don’t tell anybody at college about their autism.
 Not declaring makes it difficult for students to get the support they need, both officially and from their friends and the other people around them.
 At school, you might not have received or even needed any support outside your family, and this may be the same at college.
 However, college is very different from school and there is a wide range of support available.
-The college needs to know that you have an autistic spectrum condition in order to make any ‘reasonable adjustments’.
-If you need extra time in your exams, a different location for exams, longer library loans and access to study spaces for disabled students, you need to tell the college.
-To find out more about the support available and to consider what, if any, adjustments are required to ensure you have the best possible college experience it is essential to declare to the college via the Disability Support Service.
+The University needs to know that you are autistic in order to make any ‘reasonable adjustments’.
+If you need extra time in your exams or different location for exams you need to tell the University.
+To find out more about the support available and to consider what, if any, accomodations are required to ensure you have the best possible college experience it is essential to declare to the college via the Disability Support Service.
 Even if you decide not to declare prior to your arrival at college or when starting your studies you can register with Disability Support Service at any point throughout your studies.

 When I disclose, who will find out?